cloudfoundry/cf-networking-onboarding/routes.prolific.md

 1. Go to a whiteboard and have the other pair diagram what happens when a person on the internet makes an HTTP request to a CF route.

 ### Expected Result
 You know everything about routes.
-(Just kidding.)
+(Just kidding... maybe?)

 🙏 _If this story needs to be updated: please, please, PLEASE submit a PR.
 Amelia will be eternally grateful.
 How?
 Open [this file in GitHub](https://github.com/pivotal/cf-networking-program-onboarding/edit/master/routes.prolific.md).
 Search for the phrase you want to edit.
 Make the fix!_

 L: http-routes
 ---
 [RELEASE] HTTP Routes ⇧
 L: http-routes